023 9399 0073

 Ashley Solomon

-Ashley is Head of Historical Performance at the Royal College of Music.
+Ashley is Head of Historical Performance at the Royal College of Music, having been appointed a professor in 1994.
+In 2014 he was awarded a Personal Chair and in July 2017 he was elected a Fellow of the Royal Academy of Music and in 2019 he became a Fellow of the Royal College of Music.
 Since 2014 he has been working closely with the Royal Collection Trust to curate musical performances at royal venues including Buckingham Palace (the Queen's Gallery and the Ballroom), at Windsor Castle and in the Queen's Chapel.

 Julia Bishop

-Julia discovered her love of Early Music during her studies at the Royal College of Music when one day she heard the Baroque orchestra being directed by the inspiring Cat Mackintosh.
-Thirty years later Julia is recognised as one of the leading Baroque violinists of her generation, touring the world extensively and making numerous recordings with the period instrument orchestras of the United Kingdom including the London Classical Players, the Hanover Band, the Academy of Ancient Music, the English Concert, of whom she was a member for six years, and as leader and soloist with the Gabrieli Consort and Players.
-Her playing has been described in BBC Music Magazine as "psychedelic".
+Julia discovered her love of Early Music during her studies at the Royal College of Music when one day she heard the baroque orchestra being directed by the inspiring Cat Mackintosh.
+Thirty years later Julia is recognised as one of the leading baroque violinists of her generation, touring the world extensively and making numerous recordings with the period instrument orchestras of the United Kingdom including the London Classical Players, the Academy of Ancient Music, the English Concert, of whom she was a member for six years, and as leader and soloist with the Gabrieli Consort and Players and more recently guest leader with the Hanover Band and Florilegium.

-In 1997 Julia co-founded the ensemble Red Priest with recorder player Piers Adams and enjoyed nineteen years of huge success touring Europe, the Far East and America and making six highly acclaimed CDs before handing over to the violinist Adam Summerhaze to spend more time at home with family.
+In 1997 Julia co-founded the ensemble Red Priest with recorder player Piers Adams and enjoyed nineteen years of huge success touring Europe, the Far East and America and also making six highly acclaimed CDs.
+After a break from Red Priest while her daughter was growing up, Julia is now back with the group again and in the 2024/25 season has been performing throughout the UK and abroad (see www.redpriest.com for all upcoming dates).

-Recently Julia has become increasingly popular for her lively and informative teaching on workshops and courses around the United Kingdom and abroad.
-She is head of the newly formed Early Music department at Chichester University and is also guest Baroque violin teacher at the Royal Academy of Music and the Royal College of Music.
-She has also been greatly enjoying developing concert repertoire and performing concerts with soprano Ana-Maria Rincon and harpsichordist Howard Beach in their new chamber music ensemble Purcell's Muse.
+Recently Julia has become increasingly popular for her lively and informative teaching in baroque workshops and on courses around the UK and abroad.
+Since 2014 she has developed the Early Music department at the University of Chichester Conservatoire and has also been guest baroque violin teacher and examiner at the Royal Academy of Music and the University of York.

 Simon Standage